patricia-gallardo/depend_on_me/README.md

 * All Dependency Managers will be using CMake as its build system
 * All will be tested on the "latest" runners on GitHub Workflow: Linux, MacOS and Windows
-* Caching will be attempted with all - currently implemented for Conan and Vcpkg
+* Caching will be attempted with all - currently implemented for Conan, Vcpkg, CPM and FetchContent